-Bottom line: We cannot expect a person with Executive Function deficits to give an accurate picture of their own Executive Function deficits!
+It all comes down to this: We cannot expect a person with Executive Function deficits to give a reliable account of their own Executive Function deficits!

-Gina and I)repeat: Our actions and input as partners can be crucial to helping our ADHD partners benefit from effective treatment.
+As Gina emphasizes: Our actions and input as partners can be crucial to helping our ADHD partners benefit from effective treatment.

-ADHD expert and psychologist Michelle Novotni is quoted:
+The chapter quotes ADHD expert and psychologist Michelle Novotni, PhD:

 Over time, the ADHD partner will be able to assume more responsibility for his or her own treatment.
 That, however, should be a goal in treatment, not a demand for beginning it.

-I knew that I couldn’t force my husband into treatment, especially if he didn’t see that he had a problem.
-However, I’d continued to learn about and adapt coaching techniques and coping mechanisms for my own ADHD.
+I couldn’t force my husband into treatment, especially if he didn’t see that he had a problem.
+However, I did continue to learn about and adapt coping mechanisms for my own ADHD.
 Some of those technique just happened to “spill over” into my interactions with my husband.

 - “Don’t forget, you have to leave a half an hour early tomorrow.
 I’ll get your lunch together, set the coffee, and make sure you wake up in time.”
 Wow, thank you honey!
 You just made wife of the year!
 How did you think of all that?
 “It was in ADD-Friendly Ways to Organize Your Life’” (Then I’d get the stink-eye.)

-- “Okay, I know you’re mad, but I don’t think you saw how you acted towards the kids just now.
+- “Okay, I know you’re mad, but I don’t think you saw how you acted toward the kids.
 Can we go over it step-by-step?”
 Finally: “Stop using your ADHD coaching techniques on me!”
 “Ooookay…fine,” I said.
 “Then you go deal with the kids’ meltdown.”
 He responded: “Um…okay, let’s go over it step-by-step.”

 - “Wow, I can’t believe I got all of that stuff done!
 The medication is really life-changing.”
 My husband: “I don’t want to hear it—I’ve got a ton of grading to do today.”

 I couldn’t actively recruit him to embark on the Good Ship ADHD.
-But by showing him my better life after my own treatment, I was able to help him, as Gina puts it, “long for a vast and peaceful sea.”
+Yet, by showing him my better life after my own treatment, I was able to help him — as Gina puts it — “long for a vast and peaceful sea.”

-Eventually, he said to my husband, “You have the most severe case of ADHD I’ve ever seen, and I have no idea how hard you had to work to get a PhD.”
+Eventually, he said to my husband, “You have the most severe case of ADHD I’ve ever seen.
+I have no idea how hard you had to work to get a PhD.”